 Wichita inks deal for casino mogul Phil Ruffin to buy city land for big development

-Casino magnate Phil Ruffin will be getting a prime piece of property for a retail, restaurant and entertainment complex near where the Kellogg Freeway meets the Kansas Turnpike and K-96.
+Casino magnate Phil Ruffin will be getting a prime piece of property for a retail, restaurant and entertainment complex near where Kellogg meets the Kansas Turnpike and K-96.

 The Wichita City Council on Tuesday officially accepted Ruffin’s offer to buy the site north of Kellogg and west of Webb for $8.7 million.

-Although no business names have emerged yet, Ruffin is planning a major development on the site that used to be the location of a K-Mart and Michael’s Crafts.
+Although no business names have emerged yet, Ruffin is planning a major development on the site that used to be the location of a Kmart and Michaels craft store.

-The city purchased the land more than 10 years ago because it needed part of the property for the right-of-way to extend the Kellogg Freeway east to Webb.
-The land Ruffin is buying is the unneeded remnant left over now that the freeway project’s complete.
+The city purchased the land more than 10 years ago because it needed part of the property for the right-of-way to extend Kellogg east to Webb.
+The land Ruffin is buying is the unneeded remnant left over now that the highway project’s complete.

 “The Ruffin team put quite a project together,” said council member Jeff Blubaugh, who served as a non-voting member of a committee of staff and local movers and shakers that recommended accepting Ruffin’s proposal.
 “It’s gonna be a great attraction coming in off K-96 and I’m very excited about it.”